Helmholtz-UFZ/saqc/sphinx-doc/cook_books_md/DataRegularisation.md

 Now, any timestamp got assigned, the value that is nearest to it, *if* there is one valid data value available in the interval surrounding that timestamp with a range of half the frequency.
 In our example, this would mean, the regular timestamp would get assigned the nearest value of all the values, that preceed or succeed it by less than *5* minutes.

-Maybe check out, what happens with the chunk of the final 2 hours of our shifted *Soil Moisture* dataset to get an idea.
+Maybe check out, what happens with the chunk of the final 2 hours of our shifted *Soil Moisture* dataset, to get an idea.

 ```python
 >>> data_result['2021-03-20 07:00:00']